calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 * The workflow is fully automated using a CGX fbd file.
 * The geometry is created in Onshape and exported as STEP file.
 * Import and meshing in gmsh, export as .inp file with volume and surface meshes.
-  From within gmsh, display the surface numbers and note the required ones for loads and constraints application.
+  In gmsh, define physical surfaces for boundary conditions and export the mesh with appropriate settings (to ensure that node sets are written)
-* Open the inp file in cgx and convert the surface element sets for boundary
+* Open the inp file in cgx and remove all surface elements.
+Eventually extend node sets to face sets for surface definition or pressure application.
-  conditions into node sets.
-Remove all surface elements.
 * Write the mesh and required set definitions
 * Write other FEA items
 * Run the analysis